Thomas Drayton

-Thomas Fenwick Drayton (August 24, 1809 – February 18, 1891) was a planter, politician, railroad president, slave owner and military officer from Charleston, South Carolina.
+Thomas Fenwick Drayton (August 24, 1809 – February 18, 1891) was an American planter, politician, railroad president, slave owner and military officer from Charleston, South Carolina.
 He served in the United States Army and then as a brigadier general in the Confederate States Army during the American Civil War.
 His brother, Percival Drayton, was a Naval Officer and fought on the Union side during the war.

 Early life and career

 Drayton was a native of South Carolina, most likely born in Charleston.
 He was the son of William Drayton, a prominent lawyer, soldier, and US Representative.
-In 1833, William Drayton took all the family but Thomas, who chose to stay in the South, to Philadelphia, Pennsylvania following the Nullification Crisis, as he was a unionist.
-Thomas' grandfather, William Drayton Sr., was a judge for the Province of East Florida (1763-1780) and appointed as the first Federal judge of the new United States District Court of South Carolina.
+Thomas' grandfather, William Drayton Sr., was a judge for the province of East Florida (1763–1780) and appointed as the first Federal judge of the new United States District Court for the District of South Carolina.
+In 1833, following the Nullification Crisis, William Drayton (who was a unionist) took all the family to Philadelphia, Pennsylvania, except Thomas, who chose to stay in the South.

 Drayton graduated in 1828 from the United States Military Academy, where he was a classmate of Jefferson Davis, who became his lifelong friend.
 Drayton was commissioned as a second lieutenant in the 6th U.S. Infantry.

 Four years later, Drayton resigned from the US Army and became a civil engineer for railroad construction in Charleston, Louisville, and Cincinnati for two years before he returned to plantation life.
 He was a captain in the state militia for five years.

 Drayton was elected to the South Carolina state legislature and was an outspoken supporter of states rights and slavery.
-He eventually owned 102 slaves at Fish Hill Plantation, which his wife had brought to their marriage.
+He eventually owned 102 slaves at Fish Haul Plantation, which his wife had brought to their marriage.
 While a member of the South Carolina State Senate, Drayton also was President of the Charleston & Savannah Railroad from 1853 until 1856.

 Marriage and family

 In 1832 Drayton married Catherine Pope of a wealthy planter family in Edisto, South Carolina.
-Her family owned Fish Hall Plantation on Hilton Head Island.
+Her family owned Coggins Point Plantation and Fish Haul Plantation on Hilton Head Island.
 The Draytons had several children.
 Two of Drayton's sons also served in the Civil War.